-- 1. Shut down the combine, and remove the key from the ignition. - 2.
+- 1. Shut down the engine, and remove the key from the ignition. - 2.
 Adjust outboard reel arm lift cylinders to set clearance at outboard ends of reel as follows: - a.
 Loosen bolt (A). - b.
 Turn cylinder rod (B) out of clevis to raise reel and increase clearance to cutterbar, or turn cylinder rod into clevis to lower reel and decrease clearance. - c.
 Tighten bolt (A). - d.
-Repeat at opposite side.
+Repeat at opposite side. - 3.
+Double Reel: Adjust center arm lift cylinder stop (A) to change clearance at inboard ends of reels as follows: